 The books are available for purchase at the bookstore and are on reserve at the library.
-I will place the articles in a folder in Casey's office (some are available through JSTOR).
+I've posted the articles to the class web site (many are available through JSTOR).

-Week One (January 4) - Introduction and Overview
+Week One (January 7) - Introduction and Overview

-Week Two (January 11) - Constructing U.S. Racial and Ethnic Identities: Competing Models or

-I will ask half of the students to read Fuchs and half to read Smith.
+Week Two (January 14) - Constructing U.S. Racial and Ethnic Identities: Competing Models I will ask half of the students to read Fuchs and half to read Smith.
 To the extent that you are interested in ethnicity and American political development, you should consider also reading the other volume as well.
+I would expect students taking Political Science field exams in American politics to have read both books by the time of the advancement.